How to Microdose Marijuana

 Microdosing while vaping or smoking medical marijuana is possible, though it may prove difficult to keep dosing consistent.
 Taking a single puff and waiting to see if you get the desired effect may work, but you never really know exactly how much cannabinoids you are taking in.
 Because of this, recreating the desired effect later on while microdosing may be difficult.

-What Conditions Respond Best?
+What Conditions Respond Best to Microdosing?

 Higher doses of marijuana can sometimes lead to difficulty concentrating and anxiety; that’s why conditions such as depression, anxiety, and pain are especially well suited to microdosing.
 Not a lot of research has been completed in this area, but anecdotally many patients are beginning to find better success with microdosing than when taking larger doses of marijuana.